TAYIBI-DEV/zero_day/README.md

-#Small Markdow
+# Small Markdow

-##text to present this project
+## text to present this project

 this file is mandatory in projects

-*Navigate to your home directory
+* Navigate to your home directory

-*Create a directory
+* Create a directory
-*Navigate to ths new directory